 I suggest you first evaluate your priorities.
 Ask yourself if it is important when that person takes their last breath on this earth, that they will know that you loved and cared for them?
 If the answer is yes, then you need to let it all go!
 You have to get yourself to a place where you are able to forgive and let the past be the past.
 Because resentment is not doing anyone any favors.
 Move on.
 Start fresh.

 This is like weaving a basket.
 You can’t weave a basket with only two strips of wood or grass, you need many.
 If one of the strips breaks, the whole basket does not fall apart.
 It holds together because of all of the other strips supporting it when it’s under pressure.
-This is also how God designed the family unit.
-You have grandparents, aunts, uncles, cousins, mothers, fathers, and siblings.
+This is also how God designed family and community.
+You have grandparents, aunts, uncles, cousins, mothers, fathers, friends, neighbors, and siblings.
 All of those people represent strands, and when they practice togetherness, they are woven together and are able to withstand the pressure when someone breaks.

-This may be one of the most important topics, I ever write about and I hope that this isn’t the last time I open up the dialog about this subject with you.
+This is such an important topic to me and I hope this helped you in some way.
 What is one way you can think of to show a family member or close friend kindness and love this week?